google-home/smart-home-java/README.md

 1. Log in to your service.
 1. Start using the Google Assistant in the Actions Console to control your devices.
 Try saying 'turn my lights on'.
-1. (Optionial) You can also follow the setup for a local frontend to test adding and testing devices
+1. (Optional) You can also follow the setup for a local frontend to test adding and testing devices
  here: git clone https://github.com/actions-on-google/smart-home-frontend.git

 Assistant will only provide you control over items that are registered, so if you visit your front